UPPS No. 01.03.01

 PROCEDURES FOR REQUESTS FOR NEW SPACE AVAILABLE ON CAMPUS

-After reviewing all space in their area of responsibility, those seeking new space should complete the Space Request Form and route through appropriate channels (director or chair, associate vice president or dean, vice president or provost).
+After reviewing all space in their area of responsibility, those seeking new space should complete the Space Request Form and route through appropriate channels (e.g., director or chair, associate vice president or dean, vice president or provost).

-The AVPFSSP will submit the request to the assistant director of Facilities Planning, Design and Construction to develop a cost estimate if renovation is requested.
+The AVPFSSP will submit the request to the assistant director of Facilities Planning, Design, and Construction only after approval is received from the provost, or appropriate vice president, to develop a cost estimate if renovation is requested.
+Facilities will not prepare cost estimates without an approved renovation request.

 Once the cost estimate is received, the AVPFSSP will present the request to the Facilities Committee for review and consideration at their monthly meeting.
 It is recommended that the space requestor attend the meeting to answer the Committee’s questions.